internet-equity/netrics-docker/README.md

 > ℹ️  time="2023-05-17 15:56:00.102" level="info" event="3eGp1TWzujwe" session="3eGp1TWA3gkb" sched="tiered-tenancy" task="hops-scamper" msg="skipped: suppressed by if/unless condition"
 > ℹ️  time="2023-05-17 15:56:00.542" level="info" event="3eGp1UIhDdRC" session="3eGp1TWA3gkb" task="ip" status="OK" exitcode=0
 > ```

+With this set up, you will be able to run Netrics continuously to collect data on network performance from your computer.
+You can also interact with the Netrics software directly through the CLI interface on the container.

+Read more below to learn more about reconfiguring the Docker image or the Netrics software using this repository.

+> ### 🙏 **Feedback**
+>
+> If you find any issues with this repository or with the Netrics software, please report them to us!
+We'd also love to hear more about your experience using Netrics and any ideas you might have to make it better.
+>
+> Please send us a note at `broadband-equity@lists.uchicago.edu` or get in touch with us through one of the options on our [feedback page](https://internetequity.org/feedback/submitting-feedback.html).

+## Receiving Data from Netrics Container

+You can run the Netrics docker container with a mounted volume to transfer data from the container to your local computer.
+See additional details about how to do this [here](https://github.com/internet-equity/netrics-docker/blob/main/volumes/netrics/result/README.md).

 ## Rebuilding the Image